-Given the conditions that establish the parameters for arbitrage, it is worth analyzing its "direction", that is, the market in which the disequilibrium presented in equation (2) originates and from which the arbitrage operation stems.
-In the case of asset pricing established in spot market, the pricing of derivative contracts will indeed derive from underlying asset prices.
+Given the conditions that establish the parameters for arbitrage, it is worth analyzing its "direction," that is the market in which the disequilibrium presented in equation (2) originates and from which the arbitrage operation stems.
+In the case of asset pricing established in the spot market, the pricing of derivative contracts will indeed derive from underlying asset prices.
 However, there is the possibility of a disequilibrium stemming from the derivatives market and, in this case, the direction of price determination is reversed.
 The analysis that follows explores an analytical case (stylized fact) where price formation occurs in the derivatives market.

 First, the characteristic that makes the derivatives market a "zero sum game" is founded on the fact that derivatives are bilateral contracts where gains or losses must be adjusted between the parties involved in the operation.
-Considering the three typical motivations for derivatives market (hedging, arbitrage and speculation), these contracts can have a combination of agents with those motivations that share losses and gains.
-In this context, there are two contract cases where the hedge motivation is not present and that deserve special consideration.
+Considering the three typical motivations for derivatives markets (hedging, arbitrage, and speculation), these contracts can have a combination of agents with